Konstanty Kalinowski: Early life and education

-Kalinowski was born in Mostowlany, in Grodnensky Uyezd of the Russian Empire (now Mostowlany, Poland) to a szlachta family.
-The Kalinowski family hailed from the Polish region of Mazovia and bore the Kalinowa coat of arms.
+Kalinowski was born in Mostovlyany, in Grodnensky Uyezd of the Russian Empire (now Mostowlany, Podlaskie Voivodeship, Poland) to a szlachta family.
+The Kalinowskis hailed from the Polish region of Mazovia and bore the Kalinowa coat of arms.
 His father, Szymon, was a manager of the Mostowlany farm and manor.
 His older brother, Wiktor Kalinowski would become a historian.
-In 1849 his father, Szymon bought a folwark near Świsłocz (now Svislach, Belarus) where Konstanty grew up.
+In 1849 his father, Szymon bought a folwark near Svislach (now Belarus) where Konstanty grew up.

 After graduating from a local school in Svislach in 1855, Kalinowski entered the faculty of Medicine of the University of Moscow as an external student.
 After one semester he moved to St. Petersburg, where his brother was, and joined the faculty of Law at the University of St. Petersburg.
 Along with his brother Wiktor, he got himself involved in Polish students' conspiracies and secret cultural societies, headed by Zygmunt Sierakowski and Jarosław Dąbrowski.
 After graduating in 1860, Konstanty traveled to Vilnius where he unsuccessfully applied to join the civil service under Vladimir Ivanovich Nazimov.